Pamira Shah Matteis(202) 499-7914 email@example.com Download vCard

 - Representing businesses and homeowners whose properties were damaged by Hurricanes Irma, Harvey, and Maria.

 - Representing 1,100 homeowners and businesses in FEMA’s Hurricane Sandy claims review process.
 After FEMA’s insurance companies were caught committing fraud and underpaying policyholders after Sandy, FEMA agreed to allow all policyholders to reopen their claims.
-Rather than accepting FEMA’s second round of low-ball offers in the claims review process, WMC took the unprecedented approach of arbitrating over 1,100 individual claims over the past year to ensure that every one of its clients received a fair hearing and an opportunity to recover what was owed to them.
-WMC’s clients recovered an average of nearly three times what others received through the same review process.
+WMC took the unprecedented approach of arbitrating over 1,100 individual claims to ensure that every one of its clients received a fair hearing and an opportunity to recover what was owed to them.
+WMC’s clients recovered an average of nearly four times what others received through the same review process.

 - Representing the relators in U.S. ex rel.
 Rigsby v.
 State Farm, 1:06-cv-00433, which was the first case in history in which a jury found that one of FEMA’s insurance companies intentionally defrauded the federal government.
 The case was appealed all the way to the U.S. Supreme Court and was affirmed 8-0 in favor of the whistleblowing Rigsby sisters.